gagneurlab/drop/docs/source/prepare.rst

 A local copy of DROP can be edited and modified for uncovering potential issues or increasing outputs.
 For example, the user might want to add new plots to the ``Summary`` scripts, or add additional columns to the results tables.
-Specifically, the number of threads allowed for a computational step can be modified by the user.
+Also, the number of threads allowed for a computational step can be modified.

 .. note::

-    DROP needs to be installed from a local directory :ref:`otherversions` using ``pip install -e <path/to/drop-repo>`` so that any changes in the code will be available in the next pipeline run.
+    DROP needs to be installed from a local directory using ``pip install -e <path/to/drop-repo>`` so that any changes in the code will be available in the next pipeline run (see :ref:`otherversions`).
     Any changes made to the R code need to be updated with ``drop update`` in the project directory.

 The aberrant expression and splicing modules use a denoising autoencoder to